OctopusDeploy/blog/blog/2021-09/google-cloud-support-in-octopus/index.md

 ## Terraform support

-The Terraform steps include the ability to establish a context with the selected Google credentials, lifting this concern from the Terraform template and into the step:
+The Terraform steps include the ability to establish a context with the selected Google credentials, lifting this concern from the Terraform template and into the step.

 :::hint
 Deploying Terraform requires the ability to persist state.
 A convenient solution for Google users is to [save Terraform state in a Google Cloud Storage (GCS) bucket](https://www.terraform.io/docs/language/settings/backends/gcs.html):